NativeScript/nativescript-cli/docs/man_pages/project/testing/debug-ios.md

 * `--no-hmr` - Disables Hot Module Replacement (HMR).
 In this case, when a change in the code is applied, CLI will transfer the modified files and restart the application.
 * `--chrome` - Deprecated - default behavior uses '--chrome' implicitly.
 Allows debugging in Chrome Developer Tools.
 If set, Safari Web Inspector is not started and debugging is attached to Chrome Developer Tools.
 * `--inspector` - If set, the developer tools in the Safari Web Inspector are used for debugging the application.
 * `--force` - If set, skips the application compatibility checks and forces `npm i` to ensure all dependencies are installed.
-Otherwise, the command will check the application compatibility with the current CLI version and could fail requiring `tns migrate`.
+Otherwise, the command will check the application compatibility with the current CLI version and could fail requiring `ns migrate`.

 <% } %>
 <% if(isHtml) { %>

 ### Command Limitations

-* You can run `$ tns debug ios` only on macOS systems.
+* You can run `$ ns debug ios` only on macOS systems.
 * You must have Google Chrome installed on your machine.
 * If you want to debug in the iOS simulator, you must have the latest versions of Xcode installed on your machine.